Yuguda999/Tagora/README.md

    - User uploads an image via the API
    - CLIP extracts features from the uploaded image
    - FAISS searches for similar embeddings in the index
+   - The API parses product IDs using regex to separate numeric IDs and descriptive names
-   - The API returns the most similar images with their IDs and similarity scores
+   - The API returns the most similar images with their IDs, names, and similarity scores

 ## Contributing